ruby/www.ruby-lang.org/en/news/_posts/2014-10-27-changing-default-settings-of-ext-openssl.md

 ## Details

-OpenSSL still implements protocols and ciphers those are considered insecure today by historical circumstances.
+OpenSSL still implements protocols and ciphers that are considered insecure today by historical circumstances.
 Like POODLE vulnerability ([CVE-2014-3566](http://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2014-3566)), if you continue to use OpenSSL with such insecure features, you may not be able to keep the safety of network communication.
 So, based on the discussion in [Bug #9424](https://bugs.ruby-lang.org/issues/9424), we have decided to disable such insecure SSL/TLS options by default.
 If you need to cancel this change (shown below), apply the reverse patch to revoke it.